Six Ways to Lower Rising Health Costs for Companies

 Ongoing campaigns kept employees aware of the app and reinforced the habit of starting with Medefy when healthcare or benefits questions came up.

-The plan included meaningful cost-saving opportunities, from $0 direct contracting services to $0 primary care and generic prescriptions.
+The plan included meaningful cost-saving opportunities, such as $0 and low-cost primary care, medical services including imaging and surgeries, and generic prescriptions.
 Medefy did not replace those programs.
 It helped employees find and use them.

 By positioning the app as part of the benefit plan and using it as a communication channel, HR made Medefy the expected starting point.